ajschumacher/ajschumacher.github.io/20150514-mergic/index.md

         "HELGA,ELFRIEDE,BERGER,,1989,1,28"
     ],
 ```

+The above would be a strange change to make, but you could make such a change and save your changed version as a new file.

 ```bash
 mergic diff base.json edited.json > diff.json
 mergic apply base.json diff.json
 ```

+`mergic` includes functionality for creating and applying diffs that compare two partitions.
+You can preserve just the changes that you make by hand, which provides a record of the changes that had a human in the loop versus the changes that were computer-generated.

 ```bash
 mergic table edited.json
 ```

+To actually accomplish the desired merge or deduplication after creating a good grouping in JSON, `mergic` will generate a two-column merge table in CSV that can be used with most any data system.

 ```
 "HANS,,SCHAEFER,,2003,6,22","HANS,,SCHAEFER,,2003,6,22"